-Our current cost estimates up to obtaining the grant of probate range from approximately £2,500 + VAT to £5,000 + VAT for an excepted estate.
-For a non-excepted estate the estimated range would be £5,000 plus VAT to £10,000 plus VAT.
+Our current fees estimate up to applying for the Grant of Probate/Letters of Administration (the Grant) ranges from approximately £3,500 plus VAT to £5,000 plus VAT for an excepted estate.
+For a non-excepted estate the estimated range would be £5,000 plus VAT to £10,000 plus VAT up to applying for the Grant but may be higher depending on certain factors (see below).
+Non-excepted estates which are subject to inheritance tax would likely be in the higher of this range.

-For higher value estates, estates with more than one property, multiple asset types, international aspects, complex inheritance tax issues including agricultural and business property relief or if disputes are involved, we provide our estimates upon receipt of all the information.
+For higher value estates, estates with more than one property, multiple asset types, international aspects, complex inheritance tax issues including agricultural and business property relief or if disputes are involved, our fee estimate may be above £10,000 + VAT and we would provide our estimate upon receipt of all the information.